 Ultimately, if you want a pristine paint job, you’re going to have to pay more for it, or you’re going to have to put in a little elbow work.
 Pull out your electric sander and get to work.
 You should also use putty to fill in dents and scratches that don’t sand away.

-Not only with this up the quality of your paint job, but it will save you money and help you avoid that ultra expensive premium paint package.
+Not only with this up to the quality of your paint job, but it will save you money and help you avoid that ultra expensive premium paint package.

 What’s our final opinion on Maaco?
 If your budget is small, you don’t need a perfect paint job, you’re willing to do the prep work, or you want something functional rather than custom, it’s a great way to get a solid paint job without forking over a ton of cash.